EriksonBahr/BlazorCalendar/README.md

 - [ ] Add notification when an event is starting
 - [ ] Fix the login and logout redirects
 - [ ] Add some sort of webhook when events are added on Windows
+- [ ] Add pub to keep multiple tabs up to date

 ## Credits